White gays, we need to talk…

 As an aspiring journalist, people have come to expect from me (and I’ve come to expect from myself) a certain level of refined professionalism in my work.
 Whether it be album reviews or interviews with local heroes, my writing is usually well researched and free (as much as possible) from personal bias.
 That is not this.

 This is personal.
 This is political.
-This is me writing not as a journalist or an editor, but as a black, queer woman who is tired.
+This is me writing not as a journalist or an editor, but as a Black, queer woman who is tired.
 So, without further ado, white gays, let’s chat.

 Last week, “journalist” Chadwick Moore tweeted the following: “I’m sorry, blacks, but you already have a month.
 Juneteenth isn’t a thing.
 Don’t colonize our month as well.
 Thanks.
 Signed, the gays.”